 List all relevant career accomplishments with precise detail (being vague is a no-no).
 For example, “Increased office organization by devising a new database file system that cross-referenced all necessary files”.

 If you’re going through a professional certification program or have just started your internship, you can create a general area on your resume specifically for related professional techniques and industry methods.
 List any learned skills used or future strategies you have or will employ in your career.
-Using bulleted entries in your resume allow for easy reading.
+Using bulleted entries in your resume allows for easy reading.

-Remember, regardless of the type of position you are seeking, or the amount of experience you have under your belt, make sure you have an eye-catching and professional looking resume.
+Remember, regardless of the type of position you are seeking, or the amount of experience you have under your belt, make sure you have an eye-catching and professional-looking resume.
 Simple borders, a little color, a relevant graphic, or bolding key points can go a long way for making you stand out amongst the numerous other candidates.